bvdcode/mattermost-real-retention/README.md

 1. **File scanning**: Every 24 hours the service scans the `/mattermost/data/` directory
 2. **Date-based file search**: Only processes directories in `YYYYMMDD` format
+3. **Performance optimization**:
+   - Preloads up to 1M active posts into memory for fast lookup
+   - Bulk loads file records for efficient database access
+   - Uses AsNoTracking for read-only operations to reduce memory overhead
-3. **Database verification**: For each file, checks:
+4. **Database verification**: For each file, checks:
    - Does a record exist in the `fileinfo` table
    - Is the file linked to an active post (not deleted)
    - Is the file itself marked as deleted
-4. **Safe deletion**: Orphaned files are removed from both filesystem and database.
+5. **Safe deletion**: Orphaned files are removed from both filesystem and database.
 The service deletes:
    - Physical files from the filesystem (`/mattermost/data/`)
    - Corresponding records from the `fileinfo` table in the database